 It is vital to update your inventory policy and planning.
 There should be regular updates in the policy and planning in accordance with the changing market conditions.
 This will ensure that the business remains agile and flexible to changing patterns in demand.
 Moreover, there should also be plans and policies in place for uncertain situations such as a pandemic.

 4. Effective Demand Management is always aligned with supply management

 Having proper demand management alone will not do the job for you.
-What an organization needs is properly aligned demand and supply management so that there can be quick adjustments made if there are disruptions in either.
+What an organisation needs is properly aligned demand and supply management so that there can be quick adjustments made if there are disruptions in either.

 Demand management can be greatly simplified and streamlined when you use smart tools.
 When you implement an intuitive PPM solution such as pmo365, you can leverage the advanced portfolio analysis tool, integrative capabilities, and the accurate information it provides for effective demand management.

 Because of its ability to automate reports and offer real-time insights, organisations can rely on pmo365 as their single source of truth, making demand management more efficient and precise.